We have prepared this article together with Alexander Nikolaev – an experienced UA manager (mobile games, mobile e-commerce).

 - Users from all countries have access to the application.
 You have localized your creation (English, Russian, French, Italian, German, Portuguese, Spanish)

-- You have tested the marketing funnel (you have great creatives and a good-looking, converting page on the store)
+- Test the marketing funnel (you have great creatives and a good-looking, converting page on the store)

 - You have a satisfying growth point for payback (in terms of your business plan)

-Launching a mobile app might be a complicated and painstaking process, but if you follow the step-by-step plan and adjust the settings along the way, you’ll end up with a great product that was worth the effort.
+It might be a complicated and painstaking to launch a mobile app, but if you follow the step-by-step plan and adjust the settings along the way, you’ll end up with a great product that was worth the effort.

 Be patient, be creative, and good luck 😉